 Where is it now?

-This beacon was mounted in its enclosure on the roof of my house in 1999 and a rather large loading coil (see Figure 6) was to match its output impedance to the top-hatted 3 meter vertical antenna - and it is there to this day.
-While not regularly used, it still works, provided that the tuning of the loading coil and variometer is checked before operation.
-Since the beacon was constructed, more broadcast stations have taken to the air in the "new" AM segment, but its operating frequency - nominally 1704.965 kHz - is just below the top edge of the band and as far away from QRM as is possible.
+This beacon was mounted in its enclosure on the roof of my house in 1999 and a rather large loading coil (see Figure 6) was constructed to match its output impedance to the top-hatted 3 meter vertical antenna - and it is there to this day.
+While not regularly used, it still works, provided that the tuning of the loading coil variometer is checked before operation and wasps are chased out of it (they do not go in when it is operating!)
+Since the beacon was constructed, more broadcast stations have taken to the air in the "new" AM segment, but its operating frequency - nominally 1704.965 kHz - is just a few 10s of Hertz below the top edge of the band, as far away from QRM as is possible.

 For more information on this and related projects - including schematics, various applications, more pictures and some source code, visit the "CT Medfer Beacon" web page - link and related pages linked from there.